alirezasaberi20/Python-Project/README.md

-# Python-Project
+## Python Projects
-There are some cool python projects in this repository.
+There are some cool projects in this repository, from Rock Paper Scissors game to Snake game.